 Plan activities in 15-minute increments

-Nothing’s more exciting to a young kid than a new toy or game.
+Nothing’s more exciting to a toddler than a new toy or game.
 But that newness wears off quickly given their short attention spans.
 So think about packing new things for them to experience every 15 minutes or so when they’ll get bored and want a change.

 Use wrapping paper or tissue to wrap up little toys for them to discover one by one.
 Vinyl sticker books are another fun and mess-free diversion.
 Regular crayons roll off tray tables, so pack some triangular ones along with coloring pages.